 Language Localization with fMRI

 Damage to areas of the brain that process language can result in a loss of the ability to understand or produce speech.
 As the brain repairs itself, language may reorganize in other, undamaged parts of the cortex.
-This reorganization can be "local", occurring in healthy tissue adjacent to damaged language areas (intrahemispheric), or it may involve transfer of language functions to the opposite hemisphere of the brain (interhemispheric).
-In collaboration with colleagues at the Temple University Functional Brain Imaging Center, we are developing and evaluating functional magnetic resonance imaging (fMRI) protocols for mapping this reorganization of language.
+This reorganization can be "local," occurring in healthy tissue adjacent to damaged language areas (intrahemispheric), or it may involve transfer of language functions to the opposite hemisphere of the brain (interhemispheric).
+In collaboration with colleagues at Temple University and Thomas Jefferson University, we are developing and evaluating functional magnetic resonance imaging (fMRI) protocols for mapping this reorganization of language.
 We are correlating the fMRI findings with other measures of brain lateralization and cerebral dominance for language.

 Neuroplasticity: Language Recovery in Aphasia